Dawn of a New Ozone Hole

 Winds are also important.
 During the winter there's a huge "whirlpool" of fast-moving air circling Antarctica called the "Antarctic vortex," which effectively insulates the continent from the rest of the atmosphere.
 Warm ozone-laden air from the tropics can't get in, so the temperature inside the vortex plunges even lower.
 More and more ice-crystal clouds form in the freezing air, triggering even greater ozone losses.

 "Because of the overwhelming role of weather in the ozone hole, it means it's really unpredictable," said Richard McPeters, principal investigator for NASA's Total Ozone Mapping Spectrometer (TOMS) in a recent Science@NASA article.
 "That's what makes it fun to measure ozone -- every year it surprises us."

 Above: The growth of this year's ozone hole -- indicated by the plus marks -- doesn't quite match the pace of last year's record-setting hole, which is shown as a solid line.
 The range of ozone hole sizes between 1979 and 1992 is shaded.
 Notice how this range shows ozone holes forming around mid-August and tapering off in December.
-Click on the image for a larger version or here for updates.
+Click on the image for aor here for updates.
 Image courtesy NASA's TOMS project.

 Although year-to-year variations are hard to forecast, scientists think they know what will happen in the long run.
 During the decades ahead, say researchers, the ozone hole will fitfully shrink as CFC concentrations slowly decline.